|

 (hormone like organic compounds) from soy products.

-Nowadays, low fat and high fiber diets are highly recommended to cancer
+Nowadays, low fat and high fiber diets are highly recommended to those who suffer from a cancer

-and other chronic diseases and macrobiotic diet is used by people with
+or other chronic diseases and it is successfully used by people with these serious health conditions.

 Since the